Useful information for the citizens of Illinois

 Who actually decides which citizens will serve as jurors?

 Judges make the final decision; however, attorneys are allowed a certain number of peremptory challenges, meaning that they can, without giving a reason, ask that certain prospective jurors be excused.
-If you are not accepted as a juror, you should not take the rejection as an attack on your integrity.
+If you are not accepted as a juror, you should not take the rejection as an attack on your integrity, or otherwise take it personally.

 Frequently asked questions about jury service